 If you are one of the many who rent an apartment or condo, the dilemma of putting a dance pole for home use is real.
+Getting the best dance pole for an apartment that leaves no damage behind is important.
 As a tenant, you are bound by the rules of the landlord which is to keep his place intact.
 Any damages incurred while under the contract would mean forfeiting the security deposit.
 More than that, the issue of safety also looms large.
-I guess this is a universal problem and one that even homeowners share.
+This is a universal problem and one that even homeowners share.

 Permanent dance poles or semi-permanent installation dance poles may be safer to use for a pole dancer however, they are far from perfect.
 Not only are they not portable but some low quality permanent and semi-permanent installation dance poles can create damage to your house’s ceiling as well as the floor.
 A number of low-value dance poles often times leave holes in the ceiling and floor.